 the provision of late night refreshment (between the hours of 11pm and 5am)

-On this page you can download a copy of our 'Statement of Licensing Policy' from the documents section.
+You can download a copy of our 'Statement of Licensing Policy' from the Documents section.
 The policy was amended to include a CIP for Armley and approved at a meeting of full Council on 15 January 2014.
 It is reviewed every five years, or more often if necessary.
 A copy of the policy can be found in the Documents section.